-Leadership Briefs are to be single-spaced, typed in 12 point Times New Roman font, and exactly four pages in length.
+Leadership Briefs are to be double-spaced,typed in 12 point Times New Roman font,10-15 pages.
 Keep in mind that the audiences for these Leadership Briefs are members of your educational community.
-This includes, but is not necessarily limited to, teachers, administrators, students, parents, community business leaders, building staff, etc. The Leadership Brief is worth 20 points; you will be assessed for the quality of each page in terms of both substance and utility.
+This includes, but is not necessarily limited to, teachers, administrators, students,